SineadMorris/methods-training/README.md

 ### Directories

 `intro_to_modeling` includes an overview of infectious disease modeling with a focus on compartmental models and how to code them in R.

+`modeling_for_publichealth` includes an overview of infectious disease modeling for public health officials and decision-makers.

 ### Contact